Ornella-Gigante/JavaSocketChat/README.md

 </p>

 ## 🌟 Overview
-A sophisticated chat application showcasing the power of Java socket programming combined with an elegant dark-themed GUI.
+A simple but functional chat application showcasing the power of Java socket programming combined with an elegant dark-themed GUI.
 Perfect for learning network programming while maintaining a professional, modern aesthetic.

 ## ✨ Key Features
 - **🔌 Real-time Socket Communication**